Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators: Threat Model

+Our threat model is practical.
+For example, many real-world cloud services are operated on multi-tenant Kubernetes.
+One of them, Red Hat Developer Sandbox \cite{developersandbox}, is provided by assigning a namespace on multi-tenant Kubernetes to a user, where Operators are deployed.
+This implies that attackers may subscribe Kubernetes-based service to conduct our attacks.

-It is notable that our threat model is significantly different from previous works~\cite{takeover, epscan}.
-Specifically, existing works assume that the adversaries have direct control over the vulnerable application containers, which is a strong assumption in the real-world.
-In contrast, within our threat model, an adversary does not have access to Kubernetes work nodes or direct control of Operator containers.
-They cannot directly access containers of Operators since these Operators may be deployed in adversary-unauthorized namespaces.
+It is notable that our threat model is significantly different from previous works~\cite{takeover, epscan, podescape, k8sblackhat}.
+Specifically, existing works assume that the adversaries have compromised vulnerable application containers in prior, which is a strong assumption in the real world, leaving critical gaps in how to compromise application containers.
+In contrast, within our threat model, adversaries don't have to gain control of Operators in prior, since these Operators may be deployed in adversary-unauthorized namespaces.
 In extreme cases, Operators can even be deployed outside the Kubernetes cluster \cite{operatoroutside}.
-So the threat model of previous works~\cite{takeover, epscan} is relatively infeasible, but our threat model is more feasible and aligned with real-world scenarios.
+So the threat model of previous works is relatively infeasible, but our threat model is more feasible and aligned with real-world scenarios.

+In this paper, the terms \textit{Namespace} and \textit{Cross-Namespace} refer specifically to Kubernetes Namespaces, which are used to isolate resources within a Kubernetes cluster.
+They are distinct from similarly named concepts in other systems, such as Linux Namespaces, which isolate system resources at the OS kernel level.
+They isolate resources at different layers and have no direct linkage despite sharing the same term.

+The vulnerability we presented acts as a strategy for attackers to access or manipulate unauthorized resources.
+The final concrete impact depends on the accessed unauthorized resources and differs between cases.